caitlinraymond12/caitlinraymond12.github.io/_portfolio/case_study.md

   group_by(usertype, weekday) %>%
   summarise(n = n())
 count_dayofweek
 ```
-Add all summary statistics to their own variables
+Assign Stats to Unique Variables:

 ```
 #all the summary statistics